wustep/chorus/README.md

 **Goal**: Minimize the time taken to turn any regular browser-based data viz to be a collaborative experience

+[See the poster here!](https://github.com/wustep/chorus/blob/chorus/poster.pdf) (Presented at the 2018 Denman Undergraduate Research Forum)

 # Features
 - Multi-device data coordination for any JavaScript-based data visualization or tool, easily integrated into code
 - Server facilitating numerous clients and channels, separating data stores securely with low latency